Tamron Hall (talk show): Production

 On September 8, 2020, it was announced that an encore presentation of the show would air on Oprah Winfrey Network starting on September 14.

 On August 20, 2021, it was announced that the show will be produced by ABC News with the start of the third season, though no changes in overall distribution will occur.
 On October 6, 2021, it was announced that Candi Carter would be departing the show as executive producer and showrunner.
 Good Morning America Weekend executive producer Quiana Burns was named as interim executive producer during the search for the new permanent executive producer.
 On November 8, 2021, ABC Owned Television Stations announced that the show has been renewed for fourth and fifth seasons, through 2024.
 In February 2022, ABC News officially named Quiana Burns as the permanent executive producer of the show after being named interim executive producer in October 2021, following the departure of former executive producer Candi Carter.
 On March 2, 2023, the show was renewed for a fifth season.

 On the morning of April 10, 2024, the ABC Broadcast Center was evacuated after a grease fire broke out in the Tamron Hall kitchen.
 No one was injured, but that day's episode was cancelled and replaced by a rerun of the April 8 episode.
 The View—which is broadcast next door—was not disrupted.
-On April 15, 2024, The show was renewed for its sixth season in the 2024-2025 season.
+On April 15, 2024, the show was renewed for its sixth season in the 2024-2025 season.

 Halfway through the sixth season, Tamron Hall relocated from the ABC Broadcast Center to Studio B of Disney's new 7 Hudson Square headquarters, sharing a set with The View.

 Episodes

 Tamron Hall celebrated its 100th episode on February 11, 2020.
 The series celebrated the airing of its 300th episode on April 14, 2021.
 On May 12, 2022, the show had a celebration for the series’ 500th episode.
 The 1000th episode was celebrated on March 31, 2025.
+Most recently, with the airing of the December 12, 2025 episode, “Ripped From The Headlines”, featuring the internet disgrace, Brenay Kennard, Hall has made record breaking numbers once again.
+This episode’s debut announcement was apparently accompanied by an internet petition to stop its airing.
+Though unsuccessful in that attempt, it seems as though the majority responded in a unison agreement to refuse to tune in, making this episode, the shows most lowest viewed episode in the show's 7 seasons in syndication.